processing/p5.js/src/README.md

 The `src/core` directory is the primary exception to this.
 It contains most of the internal logic of p5.js — the code which orchestrates everything else.
 It is possible to create optimized minimalist [custom builds](/developer_docs/custom_p5_build.md) of the p5.js library which only include specific desired modules.
 In such a custom build, the contents of the core directory would be the only hard requirement, and everything else would be optional.

+[JSDoc](http://usejsdoc.org/) [module](http://usejsdoc.org/tags-module.html) annotations are used throughout the codebase, but they primarily organize the public-facing [p5 reference manual](https://p5js.org/reference/), which is built automatically from the source code.
+These annotations structure the *expressive and creative API* of p5, and consequently they might not always align exactly with the *source code structure*.

 The `app.js` file is simply an index of all the other modules which exports the p5 constructor function.

 # APIs